 The last major piece of damages is often one of the largest: pain and suffering damages.
 Because Texas law puts no cap or limit on these damages, you can often recover substantial pain and suffering damages.
 These generally grow with the severity of your injuries, and can make up most of your winnings.

 Truck accidents may also include additional damages to punish negligent truck drivers and trucking companies for violating trucking regulations.

 Dallas Truck Accident Lawyer

-The Dallas personal injury attorneys at The Queenan Law firm may be able to help you with your truck accident case.
+An Arlington TX personal injury lawyer at The Queenan Law firm may be able to help you with your truck accident case.
 Contact our law offices today for a free consolation on your case, or to begin filing a truck accident lawsuit.
-If you were severely injured in a truck accident or are suing for the death of a loved one, call our law offices today at (817) 476-1797.
+If you were severely injured in a truck accident or are suing for the wrongful death of a loved one, call our law offices today at (817) 476-1797.